ottis/canvas-particles/README.md

 ### Basic Usage

-The system relatively straight forward to add to your page, below shows the basics.
+The system is relatively straight forward to add to your page, below shows the basics.

 #### DOM
     <head>